_0001 — How Memex Came to Be

 That distinction changed everything.

-This became the conceptual foundation of Memex:
+This eventually became the conceptual foundation of Memex:

 Memex therefore evolved into: